kennethtxytqw/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to change a specific person's tags in the list
+4. AddressBook changes the person's tag
+Use case ends.

+**Extensions**

+2a.
+The list is empty
+> Use case ends

+3a.
+The given index/ person is invalid

+> 3a1.
+AddressBook shows an error message
+	Use case resumes at step 2

 ## Appendix C : Non Functional Requirements